Top 10 Acoustic Guitars Comparison:

 - Possible problems with the headstock

-It's only fitting that we close the curtain with one of the best acoustic guitar brands out there – Gibson, and not any model – the Maestro acoustic guitar.
+It's only fitting that we close the curtain with one of the best guitar brands out there – Gibson, and not any model – the Maestro acoustic guitar.
 This particular guitar is a favorite among beginners and veterans alike, as it boasts a timeless, exquisite design, amongst other things.

 Surely enough, every Gibson guitar is as reliable as can be, and this particular model is not an exception.
 The hand-selected features and materials are all top-shelf, resulting in superior performance, durability, and overall value for the price.